-You’re going to be talking to people in the human resources department.
+You’re going to be talking to people in the human resources department, if the employer has one.
 You'll be talking to leadership.
 But I think it's important, to the extent you can, to talk to potential colleagues that work there at the institution.
 They'll give you a sense of what it's like to work there.
 “How long have you been working there?
 How are the physicians treated there?
 Do you have the possibility of getting flexible hours?
 Do you have the opportunity to attend CME courses you'd like to attend?”

 For things like that, if they give you a good vibe, then that would be positive.
 They're probably some of the best sources of information that you could seek out.
 I would look for those kinds of opportunities if you have them.